Future of Work: Upskilling and Career Resilience Resources

 - Build a career in Cybersecurity - ask a colleague in the ITSO about their journey.

-- Build a career in Data Science - this book and podcast include entertaining stories of career changers plus solid insights on paths to working with data, analysis, and visualizations from entry level to senior data scientist.
-Read a colleague's review.
+- Build a career in Data Science, Analysis or Visualization - the Build a Career in Data Science book and podcast include entertaining stories of career changers plus solid insights on paths to working with data, analysis, and visualizations from entry level to senior data scientist. roles Read a colleague's review.

 When a role ends or runs into trouble, consider a career pivot.
 Here are examples of career detours around trouble or following downsizing or termination.